State Farm Stadium: NFL

 The first preseason football game was played August 12, 2006, when the Cardinals defeated the Pittsburgh Steelers, 21–13.
 The first regular season game was played September 10 against the San Francisco 49ers (the Cardinals won 34–27).
 The stadium's air-conditioning system made it possible for the Cardinals to play at home on the opening weekend of the NFL season for the first time since moving to Arizona in 1988.

 On October 16, 2006, the stadium hosted a notable game between the Cardinals and the undefeated Chicago Bears where the Bears came back from a 20-point deficit to defeat the Cardinals.
 The Bears would later go on to play in Super Bowl XLI.

 University of Phoenix Stadium hosted Super Bowl XLII on February 3, 2008, in which the New York Giants defeated the previously undefeated New England Patriots 17–14 with a paid attendance crowd of 71,101.
 This was the second time the Phoenix area hosted a Super Bowl, the other being Super Bowl XXX held in nearby Tempe at Sun Devil Stadium in 1996 when the Dallas Cowboys defeated the Pittsburgh Steelers 27–17.

 The Cardinals' first home playoff game since 1947 took place at the stadium on January 3, 2009, with Arizona beating the Atlanta Falcons, 30–24.
 The stadium also hosted the 2008 NFC Championship Game between the Cardinals and Philadelphia Eagles on January 18, 2009, which the Cardinals won 32–25 in front of over 70,000 fans in attendance and advanced to Super Bowl XLIII.

 The 2015 Pro Bowl was the first Pro Bowl to be held at the same location as the same year's Super Bowl since 2010.
 The Pro Bowl returned to Hawaii in 2016.
 On February 1, 2015, the New England Patriots defeated the Seattle Seahawks 28–24 in Super Bowl XLIX held at the stadium.

-On November 30, 2020, it was announced that because of Santa Clara County's new COVID-19 rules barring contact sports, the 49ers could not play at their home Levi's Stadium; the 49ers were subsequently forced to play their final three home games against the Buffalo Bills, the Washington Football Team, and the Seattle Seahawks at State Farm Stadium.
-Including the road game against the Cardinals, the 49ers played four straight games at State Farm Stadium to end the season.
+On November 30, 2020, it was announced that because of Santa Clara County's new COVID-19 rules barring contact sports, the 49ers could not play at their home Levi's Stadium; they were subsequently forced to play their final three home games against the Buffalo Bills, the Washington Football Team, and the Seattle Seahawks at State Farm Stadium.
+Including a road game against the Cardinals, the 49ers played four of their final five games at State Farm Stadium to end the season.

-Super Bowl LVII was held at the stadium on February 12, 2023, featuring the NFC Conference Champions, the Philadelphia Eagles, and the AFC Conference Champions, the Kansas City Chiefs.
-Rihanna performed during the halftime show.
-The Chiefs won the contest 38-35.
+Super Bowl LVII was held at the stadium on February 12, 2023.
+The Kansas City Chiefs defeated the Philadelphia Eagles in a high-scoring affair, 38–35.

+The stadium hosted a home Monday night wild card game on January 13, 2025, for the Los Angeles Rams against the Minnesota Vikings in lieu of SoFi Stadium in Inglewood, California, due to the ongoing impact of the January 2025 Southern California wildfires.